naveenOnarayanan/OCR/README.md

-# ece457b_ocr
+# OCR
-OCR with Neural and Fuzzy
+Optical Character Recognition with Neural and Fuzzy

+Only digits from 0-9

 Instruction: